 You know well how fast technology evolves.
 Stay connected to the advancements and seize the opportunities to enhance your medical app.
-Some integrations may have not been possible when you first released it, but now they can be easily done and might make users very happy.
+Some integrations may not have been possible when you first released it, but now they can be easily done and might make users very happy.

 To sum up, medical app development is not much different than regular app development, web or mobile.
 The difference, however, stands in how well you pinpoint the problem to solve and the quality of the user experience because you operate in a susceptible area: health.
 Your target audience is more likely to be vulnerable and needs empathy and warmth, together with efficient solutions and results.
 Time is precious, and fears are high when health is involved.